isXander/EvergreenHUD/docs/develop-addons.md

 EvergreenHUD addons are a unique feature to HUD mods.
 It allows users to add extra elements that may not fit in the base mod.

-## Addons for Users
-You may be wondering how you can use an already-made addon.
-It is super easy!
-Just add the .jar to your usual fabric mods folder (usually located at `.minecraft/mods`)

-On startup, EvergreenHUD will automatically detect and load the addon and your elements will be available to use.

 ## Addons for Developers
 If you are looking to create an addon yourself, you have come to the right place.
 It's super easy!